gdraheim/docker-systemctl-replacement/README.md

 "systemctl enable xx" services.
 When a virtual machine starts then these services are started as well.
-The systemctl-replacement script does provide this functionality for a docker container as well, thereby implementing "systemctl default" for usage in inside a container.
+The systemctl-replacement script does provide this functionality for a docker container, thereby implementing "systemctl default" for usage in inside a container.

-The "systemctl halt" command is implemented as well allowing to stop all services that are found as "is-enabled" services that have been run upon container start.
+The "systemctl halt" command is also implemented allowing to stop all services that are found as "is-enabled" services that have been run upon container start.
 It does execute all the "systemctl stop xx" commands to bring down the enabled services correctly.

-This works also when systemctl.py has been run as the entrypoint of a container - so when a "docker stop" sends a SIGTERM to the container's PID-1 then all the services are shut down before exiting the container.
+This is most useful when systemctl.py has been run as the entrypoint of a container - so when a "docker stop" sends a SIGTERM to the container's PID-1 then all the services are shut down before exiting the container.